 Eastbound, our travel to Malansing Falls was an absolute jumpy boat ride as we conquered the monstrous waves of the island.
 After the breaking wave adventure comes an enchanting revelation of a natural phenomenon, witnessing a rainbow over the dripping waterfalls.

-Another boat ride from Lusuk Cave and a short trek, we have reached Bataraw Falls.
+After another boat ride from Lusuk Cave and a short trek, we have reached Bataraw Falls.
 Cool off from the cold gushing waterfalls, a perfect way to relax and enjoy the untouched paradise.
-Again, take necessary precaution as you walk along the path with rocks and fallen branches.
+Again, take necessary precautions as you walk along the path with rocks and fallen branches.

-Quite a long trek from Bataraw falls, Caanawan falls certainly a test of patience, balance, alertness, and endurance!
-Passing along the bright green rice fields into the dense forest, of the rugged path, boulders and fallen tree limbs and twigs, it was easily perceived as an off the beaten path.
+Quite a long trek from Bataraw falls, Caanawan falls are certainly a test of patience, balance, alertness, and endurance!
+Passing along the bright green rice fields into the dense forest, of the rugged path, boulders, and fallen tree limbs and twigs, it was easily perceived as an off-the-beaten-path.
 It’s a welcome relief as we reached the waterfall, the best time to recharge after a complete long walk in the backwoods.

 4D3N in Calayan Island

 05:30 Arrived at Veterance Aparri Port (town proper of Aparri).
 Breakfast (pax account)